zileeva/beet-vue-boilerplate/README.md

 # Grades 4 Bits

 This is a sample application based on vue, vuex and router that shows how to interact with Beet, preloaded with Vue Material as the front-end library.
-It is based on `Vue CLI`, for more details see https://cli.vuejs.org/guide/creating-a-project.html#vue-create.
+In this application schools can manage their donations and transfer them to the appropriate students based on their performance.

 ### Project setup